ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-25/guide-to-git-github-for-writers.md

 ## Request a review

+Mark your pull request as ready for review when you'd like feedback on your draft pull request.
+If the author is unavailable, a collaborator with write access to the repository can mark the pull request as ready for review.
+It can then be merged and code owners will be asked to review it.

 ### So, now you have:

-- Pushed your work (or changes to it) to GitHub
+- Pushed your work (or changes to it) to GitHub.
-- Recorded your ideas for future pieces of content
+- Recorded your ideas for future pieces of content.
-- Created a Draft or regular Pull Request to alert collaborators that their feedback is needed
+- Created a Draft or regular Pull Request to alert collaborators that their feedback is needed.
 - Asked someone to review your work.

-## Exploring Pull Requests
+## Exploring pull requests

 ---

-After you've started a PR, on your review page you'll see a high-level overview of the changes between your branch (a.k.a. the compare branch) and the repository's base branch.
+After you've started a pull request, on your review page you'll see a high-level overview of the changes between your branch (a.k.a. the compare branch) and the repository's base branch.
 Add a summary of the proposed changes, review changes made by commits, and add labels, milestones, and assignees.
 You can also mention individual contributors or teams.

-Other contributors can review your proposed changes, comment, add their thoughts to the PR conversation, and add commits to your PR.
+Other contributors can review your proposed changes, comment, add their thoughts to the pull request conversation, and add commits to your pull request.

 ### Conversation

 Under this tab, you'll get an overview of the branch's past deployment activity and its current deployment status.
 If you're satisfied with proposed changes, congrats!
 You can go ahead and click the green "Merge pull request" button.
-If you're working in a shared repository, proposed changes will be merged from the head branch to the base branch specified in the PR.
+If you're working in a shared repository, proposed changes will be merged from the head branch to the base branch specified in the pull request.

 ### Commits and Files changed

-Under the Commits tab, you'll see a historical overview of your commits you've pushed from your topic branch added to your existing PR, starting with the oldest.
+Under the Commits tab, you'll see a historical overview of the commits you've pushed from your topic branch added to your existing pull request, starting with the oldest.

 Each commit is assigned a dedicated number.
 When you click on the number, you'll be taken to the Files changed tab, and what we call the Diff Viewer, which allows you to see changes that were made in that commit.
 Clicking the "Diff settings" button at the top right allows you to view your changes in different layouts.
 To see just the changes you've made in this commit, choose "Unified".
 To see the changes compared to your last commit, choose "Split."